Addono/container-registry-proxy/README.md

 yarn install
 ```

+### Running Locally

-To start the development environment, run:
+To start the development environment using either of the following commands:

 ```bash
 # Without file watching